-The 2020 “festive season” is round the corner and black Friday, happening tomorrow on Nov 27th, is the first occasion when we are all “encouraged” to take advantage of great deals and bargains.
+This year festive season is round the corner and black Friday, happening soon, is the first occasion when we are all “encouraged” to “take advantage” of great deals and bargains.
 This year, I was looking forward to enjoying all the discounts and I had quite a number of things on my shopping list.
 I have a real job and a decent salary now, so I thought I would update my life with nice and expensive things after brief unemployment and 4 years of living on PhD salary.

-Since March, I have been buying and accumulating things.
-I bought new clothes, supported science art indipendent business owners, got myself a new folding bike, bought stuff for myself and to make my house look better.
+Since March last year, I have been buying and accumulating things.
+I bought new clothes, supported science art independent business owners, got myself a new folding bike, a new car bought stuff for myself and to make my house look better.
 My spending mania ended up in buying a new car.
 I was waiting for the black Friday to buy a new laptop and new winter clothes.

 Same reasoning applied to buying new winter clothes.
-I haven’t bought anything last year because I was unemployed.
+I haven’t bought anything last year because of lockdown.
 Though, I asked myself the same question “do I really need new items this year?”
-The answer is no!
-I mean why buying new items if 50% of the time after work is lying on the sofa these days?
-There’s no point in buying things to go absolutely nowhere at all.
+The answer is within reason!
+I did buy new shoes but the old one had no use at all.

 Do I really need this new item?